-- 1. Understand the concepts of Data Types, Variables, Arrays, Operators, control Statements, Classes and Objects. - 2.
-Understand Inheritance, Interfaces, Packages and Strings. - 3.
-Understand and write programs on Exception Handling and I/O. - 4.
-Understand the concepts of Event Handling, Applets and Swings.
+- 1 Understand the concepts of Data Types, Variables, Arrays, Operators, control Statements, Classes and Objects. - 2 Understand Inheritance, Interfaces, Packages and Strings. - 3 Understand and write programs on Exception Handling and I/O. - 4 Understand the concepts of Event Handling, Applets and Swings.

-Course Outcomes: After the completion of the course the students will be able to
+Course Outcomes: Students will be able to:

-- CO 1 Understand basic Java language syntax and semantics to write Java programs, use concepts such as variables, conditional and iterative execution methods etc. And use the Java SDK environment to create, debug and run Java programs - CO 2 Identify classes, objects, members of a class and relationships among them needed for a specific problem and Write Java application programs using OOP principles and proper program structuring - CO 3 Demonstrate the concepts of polymorphism, inheritance, packages and interfaces. - CO 4 Write Java programs to implement error handling techniques using exception handling
+- Understand basic Java language syntax and semantics to write Java programs, use - CO1 concepts such as variables, conditional and iterative execution methods etc. And use the Java SDK environment to create, debug and run Java programs Identify classes, objects, members of a class and relationships among them needed for - CO2 a specific problem and Write Java application programs using OOP principles and proper program structuring - CO3 Demonstrate the concepts of polymorphism, inheritance, packages and interfaces. - CO4 Write Java programs to implement error handling techniques using exception handling UNIT-1

 The History and Evolution of Java, An Overview of Java, Data Types, Variables and Arrays, Operators, Control Statements, Introducing Classes A Closer Look at Methods and Classes.
+(12)